About AnchorPointVA

 Our Mission

-AnchorPointVA exists to empower young adults ages 18–21 transitioning out of foster care by providing safe housing, life skills training, emotional support, and structured guidance toward independent adulthood.
+AnchorPointVA exists to empower youth ages 18–21 transitioning out of foster care by providing safe housing, independent living skills training, emotional support, and structured guidance toward independent adulthood.

-Based in Madison, Virginia, AnchorPointVA serves youth across the Fredericksburg region and surrounding communities, providing transitional support that bridges the gap between foster care and independent adulthood.
+Based in Madison, Virginia, AnchorPointVA serves youth across the Fredericksburg region and surrounding Central Virginia communities, offering transitional support that bridges the gap between foster care and independent living.

 Our Story

-AnchorPointVA was born from lived experience and a deep commitment to children and families.
-Our founders began fostering with the hope of building a large family and opening their home to children in need.
-Along that journey, a single question from their young daughter—“Can we help kids like my friend who’s in foster care?”—sparked a calling that would shape the future of AnchorPointVA.
+AnchorPointVA was born from lived experience and a deep commitment to supporting youth and families.
+Our founders began fostering with the hope of building a larger family and opening their home to youth in need.
+Along that journey, a simple but powerful question from their young daughter — “Can we help youth like my friend who’s in foster care?” — sparked a calling that would shape the future of AnchorPointVA.

-Over time, their heart for youth aging out of foster care grew stronger.
-With years of hands-on experience navigating the foster care system and supporting young people through critical life transitions, the next step became clear: expanding that support beyond the home and into the community.
+Over time, their passion for supporting youth aging out of foster care grew stronger.
+With years of hands-on experience navigating the foster care system and guiding youth through critical life transitions, the next step became clear: expanding that support beyond the home and into the community to better prepare youth for independent living.

 Meet The AnchorPoint Family